SPOD is a major player in the Print On Demand industry….

 What I would call his obsession with hats (which he would correct me by saying the practicality of hats) didn’t end with high school, either.
 Looking around his house, I count no less than ten different hats waiting to be worn.

 Add to that the fact that he now works in the construction industry where promotional custom hats are a dime a dozen – especially when you’re buying several thousand dollars worth of construction material in one go.
-Baseball caps, fitted caps, trucker hats, dad hats – you name it, and we’ve got at least one lying around the house.
+Baseball caps, fitted caps, trucker hats, dad hats – you name it, and he’s got at least one lying around the house.

 If you find yourself in a similar situation, the good news is that there are some pretty slick solutions to your hat storage problems.
-Here’s our top four list:

 1. Donate Them

 Another charity, Let’s Play It Forward, accepts all new and used sporting equipment – including baseball caps – to help underprivileged kids.
 Managers on a Mission (MOAM) also accepts all new and used sporting equipment to help disadvantaged people across the globe.

 If you don’t want to go through a specific charity, contact your local hospital and ask them if they can use your gently used hats in the cancer ward.
-Oftentimes they are happy to take your donations.
+Oftentimes they are happy to take your Donations.

-2. Store Them (Better)
+2. Store Them Creatively

 It is universally agreed upon that the stacking method doesn’t work.
-Just folding the hat in on itself and stacking often leads to a tumbling tower of baseball hats that does both the hats and the cleanliness of your house a disservice.
+Just folding the hat in on itself and stacking often leads to a tumbling tower of baseball hats that does a disservice to both the caps and the cleanliness of your house.